Hong Kong is one of the most famous cities in the world, with an intoxicating mix of Chinese and English cultures, both old and new.

 Where is Hong Kong Disneyland located?

 It’s on Lantau Island, Hong Kong’s biggest island which is also home to Tian Tan Buddha.
-HK Disney is close to the international airport.
+HK Disney is close to the international airport and accessible by MTR train.